lvgl/lvgl/docs/overview/style-props.rst

 ~~~~

 The animation template for the object’s animation.
 Should be a pointer
-to :cpp:struct:`lv_anim_t`.
+to :cpp:type:`lv_anim_t`.
 The animation parameters are widget specific,
 e.g. animation time could be the E.g. blink time of the cursor on the
 text area or scroll time of a roller.
 See the widgets’ documentation to
 learn more.